ilyadusoleil/zapp/README.md

 - Install server dependencies:
   `cd server`
   `npm install`

-- Make sure you have Postgres installed on your local machine
+- Make sure you have Postgres installed on your local machine.
 - Create a `.env` file in the server directory (`/server/.env`) and fill it following the example `/server/.env.example`
 - Initialise the database - in the command line run: `npx sequelize-cli db:migrate`
 - The server is now ready to run.
 If you wish, you can seed the database with users by running the command `npx sequelize-cli db:seed:all`.
 You can change the seed or add your own data by navigating to `/server/db/seeders/` and filling in your own data.

-- For more information on **Sequelize** migrations read the docs [here](https://sequelize.org/master/manual/migrations.html)
+- For more information on **Sequelize** migrations read the docs [here.](https://sequelize.org/master/manual/migrations.html)

 ### Setup prerequisites